Veronica Cartwright

-Veronica Cartwright (born April 20, 1949) is a British-born American actress.
-She is known for appearing in science fiction and horror films, and has earned numerous accolades, including three Primetime Emmy Award nominations.
+Veronica Cartwright (born April 20, 1949) is an American actress.
+She appeared in science fiction and horror films, and has three Primetime Emmy Award nominations.
 Her younger sister is actress Angela Cartwright.

-As a child actress, she appeared in supporting roles in The Children's Hour and The Birds, the latter of which was Cartwright's first commercial success.
+As a child actress, Cartwright appeared in supporting roles in The Children's Hour and The Birds, the latter of which was her first commercial success.
 She made her transition into mainstream, mature roles with 1978's Invasion of the Body Snatchers.
-The following year, she played Lambert in the science-fiction horror film Alien, which earned her recognition and a Saturn Award for Best Supporting Actress.
-She additionally appeared in the films The Right Stuff and The Witches of Eastwick which earned her praise, and in the 1990s, received three nominations for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series, one of which was for her role on ER and two of which were for her role in The X-Files.
+She played Lambert in the science-fiction horror film Alien, which earned her recognition and a Saturn Award for Best Supporting Actress, and additionally appeared in the films The Right Stuff and The Witches of Eastwick which earned her praise.
+In the 1990s, she received three nominations for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series, one of which was for her role on ER and two of which were for her role in The X-Files.

 Early life

-Cartwright was born in Bristol and grew up in Los Angeles, having emigrated to the US shortly after the birth of her younger sister, actress Angela Cartwright.
+Veronica Cartwright was born on April 20, 1949 to British parents in Bristol, England.
+When she was a young child, she emigrated to the United States with her parents and younger sister, Angela, settling in Los Angeles, California.